 Based upon your description you have some issues.
 First, a lift is not a reduction or removal of breast tissue or parenchyma.
 Second, communication and the consents you signed should explain in detail your operation, if it is a lifting than it will describe skin removal with very little breast tissue removal.
 If a reduction the consent describes tissue and skin removal in larger amounts.
 So which or what did you sign?
 Finally, these informed consents are very important and if your chosen surgeon deviated from the "plan" you must understand why.

 100gm is not a reduction

-100gm of tissue removal does not qualifiy as a reduction but is often the the volume of tissue removed to shape a breast with a mastopexy (breast lift).
+100gm of tissue removal does not qualify as a reduction but is often the volume of tissue removed to shape a breast with a mastopexy (breast lift).
 There appears to be a communication gap resulting in disparity with your desired outcome and the intervention objectives.
 You should discuss this with your surgeon.

 Breast lift or breast reduction